kuma-ui/kuma-ui/README.md

 Zero-Styled is a CSS-in-JS library that combines the best of utility-first and zero-runtime CSS extraction for blazing-fast performance.
 It is inspired by styled-system, but aims to provide a zero-runtime alternative with build-time CSS extraction using a Babel plugin.
 Zero-Styled allows you to create reusable, composable, and responsive design systems without the runtime overhead.

+# Features

+- Zero-runtime CSS extraction for optimal performance
+- Build-time CSS generation using Babel or Vite plugins
+- Responsive design with breakpoints and media queries
+- Utility-first approach for rapid UI development
+- Customizable theming and design tokens
+- Compatible with popular bundlers like Webpack and Vite

 # Roadmap

 ### Improve Serialization and interpolation handling: